espocrm/documentation/docs/administration/bpm-gateways.md

     There must be at least two outgoing flows to be able to specify diverging criteria.

 If there is a necessity to merge parallel flows produced by a diverging inclusive gateway, you need to use a converging inclusive gateway.
-It will wait for all incoming flows and only then continue to the outgoing element.
+It will wait for all incoming flows and only then will continue to the outgoing element.

 ![inclusive gateway](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/gateway-inclusive.png)